How long does it take to get a CDL?

 - License Suspension: Serious violations can lead to CDL suspension

-ALWAYS use an ELD (Electronic Logging Device) to ensure compliance.
+Solution: Use an ELD (Electronic Logging Device) to ensure automatic compliance.

 What is an ELD and do I need one?